google-coral/example-multiple-edgetpus/README.md

 #Multiple Edge TPU Demo Example(C / C++)

-This example shows how build and run a program that will run inferences on a video with multiple edge tpus.
+This example shows how build and run a program that will run inferences on a video with multiple Edge TPUs.

 ## Requirements